fixture3

 1. Overview of the development of flexible fixtures

-Generally speaking, a flexible fixture refers to the ability of the fixture to adapt changes and continue to be used after the shape and size of the workpiece have changed to a certain extent.
+Generally speaking, a flexible fixture adapts to changes and remains usable even when the shape and size of the workpiece change to a certain extent.

-Therefore, the definition of flexible fixtures is still vague, without clear definitions and boundaries.
-Generally speaking, it refers to fixtures that are used in conjunction with machine tools and machining centers and have the ability to clamp a variety of different workpieces.
+The definition of flexible fixtures remains vague, with no clear boundaries or definitions.
+Generally speaking, they are fixtures that machine tools and machining centers use to clamp a variety of different workpieces.

-Flexible fixtures include combined fixtures, programmable fixtures, general flexible fixtures, phase change material flexible fixtures and other fixtures.
+Flexible fixtures include combined fixtures, programmable fixtures, general flexible fixtures, phase change material flexible fixtures,s and other fixtures.

 1.1 Innovative flexible fixtures